 All our instruments have the ability to have MINOR adjustments made to them by the user to remove these differences.
 Any major adjustments really do require a visit to our workshop to ensure that there isn’t something more fundamentaly wrong with the instrument.
 A minor adjustment would be up to the range of error tolerance for the individual instrument.

 Purchase a known calibration standard from us (part No 1900-6352) and check your meter against them to determine which, if any, require recalibration, or in the case of GrainSpears, one of our Field Test Devices (part No 1900-6280).

 Meters that are regularly calibrated by us should give reliable results.
 Getting an unexpected claim does not always mean that your meter is wrong but is an indication that something may be wrong.
-A good way of ensuring that your meter is correct is to purchase known calibration standards from us (part No 1900-6352), or in the case of GrainSpears, one of our Field Test Devices (part No 1900-6280), and check your meter against them regularly throughout the harvest.
+A good way of ensuring that your meter is correct is to purchase known calibration standards from us (part No 1900-6352), and check your meter against them regularly throughout the harvest.
 At the first sign that your meter is incorrect contact the Sinar Technology Service Centre and we will help you solve the problem.

 Checking your meter against another meter of different manufacture and unknown accuracy is not recommended as this can give misleading & confusing results.

 By this do you mean how do we set the initial calibration for a commodity or how do we calibrate an instrument when it’s back for service or repair?

 If it’s the former, then over the last 20 years or so, each harvest we’ve collected samples of all the commodities we measure with our meters and oven tested them.
 The results of these tests are then used to adjust the programming within the meters to make the results you get more robust with time.